sberberian/Beer-Characteristics-Profiling/README.md

 The dataset used, Beer Profile and Ratings dataset, is a combination of two datasets available on Kaggle.
 The first contains flavor profiles of successful beers and the second contains over a million reviews of beers.

-The data will be analyzed to understand the what contributes to a high rating for a beer overall and for specific styles listed in the dataset.
+The data will be analyzed to understand the what factors correlate with a high rating for the beers listed in the dataset.
 Our group also intends to investigate how much the appearance of a beer factors into a very positive review.

-Descriptions to add:
-* Description of the data exploration phase of the project
-* Description of the analysis phase of the project prelim feature testing prelim

 ## Communication Protocols